iOSTestApps/MBS-Now/README.md

 # MBS Now

-**We're still working on documentation.** Check [this](http://gdyer.de/code) out in the meantime.

 ... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
-Feel free to bring MBS Now to your own school—you'll need a web server to host some live content, and that's about it (short of customizing this repository, of course)!

-Our temporary home is [here](htttp://gdyer.de).
+Our (temporary) home is [here](htttp://gdyer.de).

 ## VCs
 ### General